bassambarazi/book-test/about/unsyllabus_bits/main_nav.md

 Evaluation ✅
 ^^^

-Information about the grading system and evaluation scheme for this course.
+Information about the for this lab tutorial.
 :::

 :::{grid-item-card}